-- Act as a named point of contact on all online safeguarding issues and liaise with other members of staff or other agencies, as appropriate. - Keep up-to-date with current research, legislation and trends regarding online safety and communicate this with the school community, as appropriate. - Ensure all members of staff receive regular, up-to-date and appropriate online safety training. - Work with staff to coordinate participation in local and national events to promote positive online behaviour, such as Safer Internet Day. - Ensure that online safety is promoted to parents, carers and the wider community, through a variety of channels and approaches. - Maintain records of online safety concerns, as well as actions taken, as part of the schools safeguarding recording mechanisms. - Monitor online safety incidents to identify gaps and trends, and use this data to update the education response, policies and procedures. - Report online safety concerns, as appropriate, to the management team and Governing Body. - Work with the leadership team to review and update online safety policies on a regular basis (at least annually) with stakeholder input. - Meet regularly (three times a year) with the governor with a lead responsibility for safeguarding and/or online safety. - The DSL is supported in online safety by Debbi Spurgin.
+- Act as a named point of contact within the setting on all online safeguarding issues. - Liaise with other members of staff, such as pastoral support staff, IT technicians, network managers and the SENCO on matters of online safety. - Ensure appropriate referrals are made to relevant external partner agencies, as appropriate. - Work alongside deputy DSLs to ensure online safety is recognised as part of the settings safeguarding responsibilities, and that a coordinated whole school approach is implemented. - Access regular and appropriate training and support to ensure they understand the unique risks associated with online safety and have the relevant and up-to-date knowledge required to keep learners safe online. - Access regular and appropriate training and support to ensure they recognise the additional risks that learners with SEN and disabilities (SEND) face online. - Ensure all members of staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and child protection training. - Keep up-to-date with current research, legislation and trends regarding online safety and communicate this with the community, as appropriate. - Work with staff to coordinate participation in local and national events to promote positive online behaviour, such as Safer Internet Day. - Ensure that online safety is promoted to parents, carers and the wider community through a variety of channels and approaches. - Maintain records of online safety concerns, as well as actions taken, as part of the settings safeguarding recording mechanisms. - Monitor online safety incidents to identify gaps and trends and use this data to update the education response and school policies and procedures. - Report online safety concerns, as appropriate, to the senior management team and Governing Body. - Work with the leadership team to review and update online safety policies on a regular basis (at least annually) with stakeholder input. - Meet regularly (three times per year) with the governor with a lead responsibility for safeguarding and online safety.